davidsferreira02/lbaw2373/README.md

     docker-compose up

 This will start the database and the pgAdmin tool.
-The database's username is _postgres_ and the password is _pg!lol!2021_.

-You can hit http://localhost:5050 to access __pgAdmin4__ and manage your database.
+You can hit http://localhost:4321 to access __pgAdmin4__ and manage your database.
+Use the following credentials to login:

+    Email: postgres@lbaw.com
+    Password: pg!lol!2021

 On the first usage you will need to add the connection to the database using the following attributes:

     hostname: postgres